 Financial markets need to be honest, fair and effective so that consumers get a fair deal.

-It is our aim to make markets work well – for individuals, for business, large and small, and for the economy as a whole.
+We aim to make markets work well – for individuals, for business, large and small, and for the economy as a whole.

 We do this by regulating the conduct of more than 56,000 businesses.
+We are also the prudential regulator for more than 18,000 of these businesses.

 We were established on 1 April 2013, taking over responsibility for conduct and relevant prudential regulation from the Financial Services Authority.